 Since that time, and in his capacity as an advocate, Mr X reported a series of repairs in the home, for which he later denied access.
-Essential gas safety and structural work was also required but again, access was denied, despite our firm process to manage people who don’t let us into their homes for certain work.
+Essential gas safety and structural work was also required, but again access was denied, despite our firm process to manage people who don't let us into their homes for certain work.
 On finally receiving permission to enter his home, Mr X demanded that operatives left the property even though work had not been finished.

 Further visits to his home by our own staff also highlighted significant structural work that was required.
-There was also damage to the property that had been caused by both residents, which is against the terms in our Tenancy Agreements.
+There was also damage to the property that had been caused by both residents, which is against the terms of our Tenancy Agreements.

-Having worked with a structural engineer to put together proposed designs to sort the issues, Mr X complained about them and continued to cause ongoing access issues.
+Having worked with a structural engineer to put together proposed designs to sort out the issues, Mr X complained about them and continued to cause ongoing access issues.

-To add to this already complex case, Mr X then accepted that the kitchen and bathroom refurbishment works which were required in line with our improvement programme, but during these works he demanded more work to be carried out which saw him purposefully damage the property so that we had to arrange it.
-Alongside all of this, Mr X visited our offices on a number of occasions and was abusive to staff, both here and while at his home.
+To add to this already complex case, Mr X then accepted the kitchen and bathroom refurbishment works which were required in line with our improvement programme, but during these works he demanded more work be carried out which saw him purposefully damage the property so that we had to arrange it.
+Alongside all of this, Mr X visited our offices on a number of occasions and was abusive to staff, both there and while at his home.

-After all of that, in March we were successful in receiving a two year Suspended Possession Order against the tenant which if breached will give us the right to end the tenancy and regain the property.
+After all of that, in March we were successful in receiving a two-year Suspended Possession Order against the tenant which if breached will give us the right to end the tenancy and regain the property.
 It will also prevent the tenant and Mr X denying reasonable access to the home when it is required without being subject to further formal action.
-The tenant and Mr X accepted they had breached the injunction order and accepted that we had made out possession grounds 12 and 14 of the Housing Act (breach of tenancy and anti-social behaviour).
+The tenant and Mr X accepted they had breached the injunction order and accepted that we had made out possession grounds 12 and 14 of the Housing Act (breach of tenancy and antisocial behaviour).
 There was also acceptance of costs toward our legal bill in the region of £10,000.
-The Possession order will be enforced for any continuation of abusive behaviour towards staff, or any form of ASB or breach of tenancy in any way.
+The Possession order will be enforced for any continuation of abusive behaviour towards staff, or any form of antisocial behaviour or breach of tenancy in any way.